Interested in moving to Canada? Here’s what you need to know:

 - Canadian cities are some of the safest in the world, with very low crime rates.

-- It is a beautiful and colorful country, with a diverse range of climates and natural settings.
+- It is a beautiful and colourful country, with a diverse range of climates and natural settings.
 Nature lovers (as well as fans of winter sports) will find themselves right at home.

 - While there are always exceptions, Canadians are respectful of each other (and of the law), polite, and welcoming to newcomers.